dotlang/language/README.md

 ###Exception handling

-- You can initialize `Error` class (defined in core) in case of an exception and return immediately from the function: `Error.set('something wrong happened'); return null;`.
-This has a short-cut: `throw {'something wrong happened'};` which will return default value of the return type of the function (Usually `null` or 0).
+- In case of exception: `throw {'something wrong happened'};`.
+This will initialize `Error` class (defined in core) and return immediately from the function (Returning default value for method output type).
 - You can catch errors using `if` statement: `if (Error.isSet()) ... `.
 - You can silence an error using: `Error.reset()`.
 - You can use `defer` keyword (same as what golang has) to define code that must be executed upon exitting current method.